Super-sensing: 100-Fold enhancement in THz time-domain spectroscopy contrast via superoscillating waveform shaping: Results

-Another way to compare the contrast $J$ of the superoscillating waveforms $E_1(t)$ and $E_2(t)$ to the fundamental harmonics is to vary the center point $t_0$ of the observation window from $-4$ ps and $4$ ps, but keep the length of the observation window fixed at $1.2$ ps.
-This observation window is `translated' along the transmitted superoscillating waveforms $E_1(t)$ and $E_2(t)$ over the whole range of the horizontal time axis in Fig.~\ref{fig:global1}(b).
+Another way to compare the contrast $J$ of the superoscillating waveforms to the fundamental harmonics is to `translate' the observation window along the transmitted waveforms $E_1(t)$ and $E_2(t)$ over the whole range of the horizontal time axis in Fig.~\ref{fig:global1}(b).
+We perform this `translation' by varying the center point $t_0$ of the observation window $[t_0 - T_{\rm{obs}}, t_0 + T_{\rm{obs}}]$ while keeping the fixed $T_{\rm{obs}} = 0.6$ ps.
+We compute $J$ as the center point $t_0$ varies from -4 ps and 4 ps.
 The resulting contrast $J$ is plotted as the black dashed line in Fig.~\ref{fig:global1}(e), where the horizontal axis directly corresponds to the horizontal axis of panel (b).
-We see that $J$ sharply peaks within the superoscillating region of $E_1(t)$ and $E_2(t)$ (between $\pm\:0.6$ ps) and is mostly comparable to $J$ of the fundamental harmonics everywhere else.
-The contrast advantage of the superoscillating waveform over the fundamental harmonics approaches two orders of magnitude here too.
+We see that $J$ sharply peaks within the superoscillating region of $E_1(t)$ and $E_2(t)$ ($[-0.6, 0.6]$ ps) and is mostly comparable to $J$ of the fundamental harmonics everywhere else.
+In this instance the contrast advantage of the superoscillating waveform over the fundamental harmonics also approaches two orders of magnitude.